Strata Cloud Manager

 consistent in-app experience for Prisma Access Agent logins, simplifying

-administration and enhancing security.
-By keeping the authentication process within
+administration, and significantly enhancing security posture.
+By keeping the

-the application, you eliminate the need for external browser interactions, reduce
+authentication process within the application, you eliminate the need for external

-the risk of user confusion, and mitigate potential security vulnerabilities
+browser interactions, reduce the risk of user confusion, and mitigate potential

-With support for various authentication methods, compatibility with existing Prisma
+With support for various authentication methods and compatibility with existing

-Access Agent features, the embedded browser significantly improves both security and
+Prisma Access Agent features, the embedded browser significantly improves both

 Transparent Proxy Support for Prisma Access Agent